Tip of the day: On IRC you can use the HELPOP command to read about various IRC commands.

 Type of check Syntax example

-Checking if the value of a variable does NOT match @if $VARNAME != "something"
+Value of variable does NOT match @if $VARNAME != "something"

-Checking if the value of a variable is greater than @if $VARNAME > "something"
+Value of variable is greater than @if $VARNAME > "something"

-Checking if the value of a variable is less than @if $VARNAME < "something"
+Value of variable is less than @if $VARNAME < "something"

 The comparison operators (>, >=, <, <=) use natural ordering, so version strings and numbers compare correctly.
 For example @if $MAXCONNECTIONS >= 1024 works as expected.
 Double quotes around the value are optional.
 This requires UnrealIRCd 6.2.4 or later, older versions only support == and != and always require double quotes around the value.